-In contrast, LED light therapy gives long-lasting results, that actually penetrates into the dermis of your skin and tackle aging from within.
+In contrast, LED light therapy gives long-lasting results, that actually penetrate into the dermis of your skin and tackle aging from within.

 The results may not give the same wow factor, but in the long-run LED therapy helps your skin rewind the years, while botox only masks it!